djmclaugh/RapidMathTricksAndTipsPractice/README.md

 This will generate the `bundle.js` file in the `app` directory.

-Once `app/bundle.js` is generated, simply open `app/index.html` with your favorite browser.
+Once the `app/bundle.js` is generated, simply open `app/index.html` with your favorite browser.